 Before we get into the details of how to hold physical gold in an IRA, let’s first go through a short recap of gold and other precious metals, and their applicable regulations.

 Precious metals are addressed in Section 408 of the US Tax Code.
 There you can find out exactly what kind of gold you may purchase for your self-directed IRA.
 From an IRS perspective, gold comes in two acceptable products: bullion and coins.
 Each of these possesses its own unique set of regulations.

 Section 408(m)(3)(B) of the Tax Code lays down the guidelines for acceptable bullion.
 There it states that a retirement account may hold “any gold, silver, platinum, or palladium bullion of a fineness equal to or exceeding the minimum fineness that a contract market… requires…” Practically, this translates into two basic requirements: a fineness level of .9950% for the bullion, and it must come from a COMEX or NYMEX approved refiner.

 Section 408(m)(3)(A) lays down the rules for coins.
 Here it’s actually pretty easy for the consumer.
 Most government manufactured gold coins are acceptable.
 Popular examples include American Eagles, Canadian Maple Leafs, and Australian Nuggets.

 We have found that gold dealers are often misinformed in this area and erroneously inform their clients that gold coins may not be personally held.
 This could either be due to the fact that most people, including precious metals dealers, are not well versed in the Internal Revenue Code.
 Or it could just be that the dealers would rather hold your gold themselves so that they can charge holding fees.
 Whatever the case may be, the law is clear.
-Gold bullion must be held by an approved custodian (here at Broad Financial, our sister company Madison Trust would serve as your precious metals IRA custodian), while American Eagles may be held personally without restriction.
+Gold bullion and many coins must be held by an approved custodian (here at Broad Financial, our sister company Madison Trust would serve as your precious metals IRA custodian), while American Eagles may be held personally without restriction.